WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 ["Some Common Mitigation Techniques for Overload in Queueing Networks"](https://blog.wallaroolabs.com/2018/03/some-common-mitigation-techniques-for-overload-in-queueing-networks/)

 Wallaroo uses several back-pressure techniques to limit message queue sizes of all actors within the system.
-Together, they form an end-to-end mechanism that protects Wallaroo from high-volume data sources.
+Together, these techniques form an end-to-end mechanism that protects Wallaroo from high-volume data sources.
 This article describes how these back-pressure mechanisms are implemented by and integrated with Wallaroo.
 Also, we take a peek at